cedricve/executor/README.md

 #Executor

 Executor is a class that executes a function at specific times/intervals by using human language and a function pointer.
-This is helpfull because sometimes you don't want to execute a function every time, and only once in a period.
+This is helpful because sometimes you don't want to execute a function every time, and only once in a period.
 In most cases you will end with following solution:

 	int i = 0;
 	while(true)